 Part of the purpose of the agreement is to explain the restrictions that are placed on your use of the car.
 Look for these factors:

-- Mileage charges: Your agreement will stipulate a certain number of miles, usually 15,000 or less, that you are allowed to drive each year with no extra charge.
+- Mileage charges: Your agreement will stipulate a certain number of miles, usually 15,000 or less, that you are allowed to drive each year at no extra charge.
 It will also state the amount you will be charged per mile if you exceed this threshold.

 What happens when the auto lease ends?